Testicular self-examination

 Testicular self-examination (TSE) is a procedure where a man examines his own testicles and scrotum for possible lumps or swelling.
 It is usually undertaken at home while standing in front of a mirror and after having a warm bath or shower.
 Monthly self-examination of the testicles starting at puberty may be an effective way of detecting testicular cancer at an early, potentially treatable stage, which can lead to a 5-year survival rate of 98%.
-In men aged 15 to 40, testicular cancer is the most common cancer, and the annual rate of increase over the last 10 years in cases of testicular cancer has been shown to be approximately 1% each year.
-Testicular cancer typically presents with a painless testicular swelling or lump or any change in shape or texture of the testicles.
+In men aged 15 to 40, testicular cancer is the most common cancer, and the annual rate of increase over the last 10 years in cases of testicular cancer is approximately 1% each year.
+Testicular cancer typically presents with a painless testicular swelling or a lump or any change in shape or texture of the testicles.

 TSE is also indicated if there are certain risk factors present, such as a family history of testicular cancer.
 Additionally, outside of the possible early detection of testicular cancer, other "off label" uses of TSEs include detection of indirect inguinal hernias, varicocele, and infections that may affect the testicles, such as mumps.
 The efficacy of TSEs in detection of these pathologies relies on proper technique, but if done correctly, TSEs can be very beneficial to the health of the individual and have many public health benefits as well.